 Amount of Diamond:

-The amount of diamond in the segment is variable and requires more horsepower as the content of diamond is increased in the segment.
+The amount of diamonds in the segment is variable and requires more horsepower as the content of the diamond is increased in the segment.
 Simply put it means that as more diamond is added to the segment more horsepower is needed to make the blade cut.
-In practical terms this means that blades for high horsepower saws will have more diamond in the segment.
+In practical terms, this means that blades for high-horsepower saws will have more diamonds in the segment.

 Quality of the Diamond: